-Shihan Michelle Gay, is a martial artist, Laban Certified Movement Analyst, Registered Somatic Movement Educator and Therapist.
-Along with her regular SFMAI schedule of classes and special workshops, she teaches Anatomy and Kinesiology at the Manhattan Center for Alexander Technique and guest teaches for the Laban/Bartenieff Institute of Movement Studies, Dalton High School, and Broadway Dance Center.
-Her first book Brain Breaks, Movements for the Classroom published by Scholastic Teaching Resources was released in October 2009.
-She is a 4th degree Black Belt, 5-time World Oyama Knockdown Champion and holds many North American Open Tournament Championship titles in kata and kumite.
-She won the Canadian Kyokushin Knockdown Division in 2001 and took 2nd place,
+Shihan Michelle Gay is a martial artist, Laban Certified Movement Analyst, Registered Somatic Movement Educator and Therapist.
+She is a uniquely qualified instructor devoted to uncovering the natural athlete in everyone while developing martial artists’ strength and compassion.
+Along with her regular SFMAI schedule of classes and special workshops, she teaches Anatomy and Kinesiology at the Manhattan Center for Alexander Technique, and guest teaches for the Laban/Bartenieff Institute of Movement Studies, Dalton HS, and Broadway Dance Center.
+Her first book, Brain Breaks, Movements for the Classroom, was published in 2009.

-Her other studies have included AUSKF Iaido (Nidan), Yang Style Tai Chi with the late Grandmaster Cheng Hsiang Yu, BJJ with Equipe Jucao, Embodied Anatomy and Kinesiology with Amy Mathews, Anatomy and Kinesiology with Irene Dowd, Integral Anatomy (cadaver dissection) with Gil Headley, PHD, Experiential Anatomy, Embryology, with Bonnie Bainbridge-Cohen, and is pursuing a certification as an Infant Developmental Movement Educator (IDME) from the school of Body-Mind Centering.
+Her other studies have included AUSKF Iaido (Nidan), Yang Style Tai Chi with the late Grandmaster Cheng Hsiang Yu, BJJ with Equipe Jucao, Embodied Anatomy and Kinesiology with Amy Mathews, Anatomy and Kinesiology with Irene Dowd, Integral Anatomy (cadaver dissection) with Gil Headley, PHD, Experiential Anatomy, Embryology, with Bonnie Bainbridge-Cohen.